Stewie

 No model training

 Your code never trains any model.
-Contractual commitment.
+Our commitment.

 Manual analysis only